pieterberg/Process-State-Identification/README.md

 |      `7`      |       stiction       |          stuck         |
 |      `8`      |       stiction       |        stiction        |

-The time that the process faults selected by the `PROCESS_STATE` setting happen can be set using the following parameters.
-Parameters are also provided to set the time at which the process faults stop ocurring.
-If no end time is desired, set the fault stop time equal to the simulation time.
+The time that the selected process faults occur can be set using the following `start_time` parameters.
+Corresponding `stop_time` parameters are also provided to set the time at which the process faults stop ocurring.
+If no stop time is desired, set the respective `stop_time` parameter equal to the simulation time.

 | Parameter                   | Units | Description                                          |
 |-----------------------------|:-----:|------------------------------------------------------|